 Best walking months

-The best time for walking this Camino route is between the end of April and July and September-October.
+The best time for walking this Camino route is between May and July and September-October.
 In July and September, it can be quite hot on the Lisbon-Porto stretch.
 August is fine if you start walking from Porto.
-If you walk from Lisbon it’ll be very hot, the route goes through the fields and plains with no shade.
+If you walk from Lisbon it’ll be very hot, the route goes through the plains with no shade.
 We walked the Portuguese Camino from Lisbon in May and had very good weather; warm, even hot some days, with no rain, the scenery was beautiful with many wildflowers and trees in blossom.

 What we liked about the route